PandasThumb/pandasthumb.github.io/_posts/2018/2018-09-17-hot-garbage.md

 into human cognitive variation and sexual difference, there is a huge echo chamber promoting the idea that a *very reasonable paper*™ is being squashed by jack-booted thugs.

-I've read the paper, and I can assure you that it is not a *very reasonable paper*™.
+I've read the [paper](https://arxiv.org/pdf/1703.04184v2.pdf) (Sept 2018 version), and I can assure you that it is not a *very reasonable paper*™.
 It is a pile of hot garbage.
 Creationist trade magazines publish articles with more evolutionary content than "A Theory for Gender Differences in Variability".
 A paper that proposes "to help explain how one gender [sic] of a species might